scalabli/quo/docs/kb.rst

         stty -ixon

 Key bindings can even consist of a sequence of multiple keys.
 The binding is only triggered when all the keys in this sequence are pressed.

 .. code:: python

-    @bindings.add('q', 'u', 'o')
+    @kb.add('q', 'u', 'o')
     def _(start):
         " Do something if 'a' is pressed and then 'b' is pressed. " ...